bdebray/jiraconnect/README.md

   - **BaseURL** (required): Specify your organization's URL for Jira Cloud and append the path to Jira Cloud's REST API.
 For example: https://{your-org}.atlassian.net/rest/api/3 (replace *your-org*)
   - **ApiKey** (required): Generate an API Key to be used to authenticate with Jira Cloud.
 Instructions can be found [here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

+#### 2. Set the block threshold.
+ - **BlockedDurationMinutesThreshold**: Any time an item is blocked (flagged in Jira) for less than the threshold specified will not be included towards the total BlockedTime.

-#### 2. Configuring the data to query and the format of the output for one or many organizations/teams.
+#### 3. Configuring the data to query and the format of the output for one or many organizations/teams.
 Update the "Mapping" section, adding one entry for each team or organization representation in Jira:
   - **TeamName**: Specify how the "Team" column in the csv export will be populated.
   - **OutputFileName**: Specify the path and filename for the exported data.
   - **JiraQuery**: Specify the query to be used for this team/organization.
 The query will include the Jira issues returned from the query in the export.